EugenMayer/docker-rancher-extra-catalogs/templates/concourseci-cluster/0/README.md

 rancher secrets create concourse-tsa-authorized-workers worker_key.pub
 ```

+Do not forget to launch the secret catalog container: http://rancher.com/docs/rancher/latest/en/cattle/secrets/#enabling-secrets-in-containers

+- You can also create those secrets using the UI, see http://rancher.com/docs/rancher/latest/en/cattle/secrets/#adding-secrets-in-the-ui
-Reading up the general topic about secrets would be http://rancher.com/docs/rancher/latest/en/cattle/secrets/
+- Reading up the general topic about secrets would be http://rancher.com/docs/rancher/latest/en/cattle/secrets/